-For most of us, if not all of us, the reason why we want to learn Jazz guitar in the first place is to make music, and in jazz this means playing tunes.
+For most, if not all, of us, the reason why you want to learn jazz guitar in the first place is to make music.

-One of the biggest pitfalls that I see with students and readers who come to me with questions about their practice routine, is that they are spending all of their time on learning techniques, such as scales, arpeggios, and chords, and not spending enough, or any, time learning tunes.
+One of the biggest pitfalls that I see with players, is that they’re spending all of their time on learning techniques, such as scales, arpeggios, and chords, and not spending enough, or any, time learning tunes.

-Because of this, they can play up and down many technical devices, often with impressive speed and confidence, but when it comes to functioning as a guitarist in a tune situation, things fall apart pretty quickly.
+Because of this, they can play up and down many technical devices, often with impressive speed and confidence, but when it comes to functioning as a guitarist over a tune, things fall apart pretty quickly.

-Learning how to play jazz guitar, means learning how to play tunes, and therefore learning tunes should be a part of our daily practice routine.
+Learning how to play jazz guitar means learning how to play tunes, and therefore learning tunes should be a part of your daily practice routine.

-Though there are many sub-elements that we can practice when it comes to learning tunes, and functioning as a jazz guitarist in a jam or solo guitar situation, the three main elements are:
+Though there are many sub-elements that you can practice when it comes to learning tunes, the three main elements are:

-When playing Jazz tunes, you will need to play the chords behind other soloists and the melody, if you are playing in a group setting.
+When playing jazz tunes, you’ll need to play the chords behind other soloists, and the melody if you’re playing in a group setting.

-As well, sometimes in a group setting, and for sure in a solo guitar situation, you will be responsible for playing the melody of the tune you are jamming on, in either a single-note or chord melody arrangement.
+As well, sometimes in a group setting, and for sure in a solo guitar situation, you’ll be responsible for playing the melody, in either a single-note or chord melody arrangement.

-Lastly, many but not all, of us are interested in learning how to solo in a jazz context, in both group and solo guitar performances, and so learning how to improvise is the third element in our practice routine when it comes to learning tunes.
+Lastly, many of us are interested in learning how to solo in a jazz context, and so learning how to improvise is the third element in your practice routine when it comes to learning tunes.

-We can now break down each section further to see how you can apply these three elements to your practice routine, allowing you to focus your time in the woodshed to directly prepare you for playing tunes, and learning how to play jazz guitar in an effective and confident manner at the same time.
+This’ll allow you to focus your time in the woodshed, and learning how to play jazz guitar in an effective and confident manner at the same time.

 How to Learn Jazz Comping

-I’ve put comping at the top of this list of elements to study in order to ensure you can function as a Jazz guitarist in a performance situation as it is the item that will occupy most of your time when you are jamming tunes with other musicians.
+Comping is at the top of this list of elements to study as it’s the item that will occupy most of your time when you’re jamming tunes with other musicians.

-While many of us learn chord shapes in our studies, we often stop at one type of chord shape, or don’t dig into rhythms or chord vocabulary in our woodshedding.
+While you’ve probably learned chord shapes in your studies, you might stopped at one type of chord shape, or don’t dig into rhythms or chord vocabulary in your woodshedding.

 Jazz Guitar Chord Voicings

-Here is a list of chord types that you can explore over time in order to expand your ability to comp over tunes, as well as learn about Jazz harmony and the fretboard at the same time.
+Here’s a list of chord types that’ll expand your ability to comp over tunes, as well as learn about jazz harmony and the fretboard at the same time.

-You don’t have to learn every type of chord to be able to comp on a Jazz tune, you just need to have confidence with the chord shapes that you do learn.
+You don’t have to learn every chord type to be able to comp on a jazz tune, you just need to have confidence with the chord shapes that you do learn.

-So, you can try going deep into any one of these chord types, such as working on Drop 2 chords and learning as much about those chords as you can on the guitar.
+So, you can go deep into any one of these chord types, such as working on Drop 2 chords and learning as much about those chords as you can on the guitar.

-Or, you can dip your toes a bit into each of these chord groups, and then apply a bit of each into your chord work when applied to a jam or gigging situation.
+Or, you can dip your toes a bit into each of these chord groups, and then apply a bit of each into your chord work in a jam or gigging situation.

-Either way is fine, so explore a bit in the practice room and see what works best for you.
+Either way is fine, so explore both ways in the practice room and see what works best for you.

-Remember, the goal is not to learn a lot about chords, it’s about learning chords for the purpose of jamming on Jazz tunes, so keep that goal in mind and you will get to where you want to be from an harmonic perspective on the guitar.
+Remember, the goal isn’t to learn a lot about chords, it’s about learning chords for the purpose of jamming on jazz tunes.

-One way to practice any chords in this list would be to pick a tune you are working on, and then pick a type of chord, say Drop 2 shapes, and then pick a string set, such as 4321.
+One way to practice any chords in this list is to pick a tune, then pick a type of chord, say Drop 2, and then pick a string set, such as 4321.

-From there, you can work out one way to comp over that tune using Drop 2 chords on the top 2 strings, memorizing those shapes and practicing them over a backing track in order to apply these shapes to a musical situation in your studies.
+From there, you can work out one way to comp over that tune using Drop 2 chords on the top 4 strings, memorizing those shapes and practicing them with a backing track in your studies.

 Common Jazz Rhythms for Comping

-While learning how to play chord shapes and other harmonic devices on the guitar is important when learning how to comp, studying specific rhythms is also important when developing your ability to comp over tunes in a jazz guitar setting.
+While learning chord shapes is important when learning how to comp, studying specific rhythms is also important when developing your ability to comp over jazz tunes.

-By working out rhythms in your studies, you will ensure that you aren’t caught flatfooted on a jam when someone calls a Bossa Nova groove, or when the band starts to experiment with playing over the barline, or with other creative rhythmic approaches.
+By working on rhythms, you’ll ensure that you aren’t caught flat footed on a jam when someone calls a Bossa Nova groove, or when the band plays over the barline, or other creative rhythmic approaches.

-Here is a list of 5 essential Jazz rhythms that you can practice in order to better prepare yourself for comping and other rhythm-guitar situations in a jam or on a gig.
+Here’s a list of 5 essential jazz rhythms that you can practice to better prepare yourself for real life rhythm-guitar situations.

 - Quarter Notes – Freddie Green Style